Breeanajohnson108/Cat-Fun-Fact-App/README.md

 * Pull Data from API request
 * Render cat image
 * Display each cat image in a responsive grid layout
-* Give rendered cat image a expand animation when hover over
 * Display facts about cat
-* Show learn more button

 **Post-MVP**
 * Add animation to title
+* Create a anchor tag for the link to more cat info
 ## Project Schedule
 |       Day     |                Deliverable              |    Status   |
 | --------------|:----------------------------------------|:------------|